Murder of George Holt in Knik, Alaska 1885

 research to be done, many records to glean and

 many historical puzzle pieces yet to fit together.

 (but incorrectly) referred to the present day Eklutna area

-Station on the west side of Knik Arm.
-It is well established that
+Knik Station on the west bank of the Knik Arm of Cook Inlet.
+It is

 NOTE: Since most

 you will find Afanasii spelled a variety of ways: Affanassia,